plblum/jivs/README.md

         });
 }
 ```
-#### Configuring ValueHosts with the Builder API
+#### Configuring ValueHosts
-The [`Builder object`](#configuring-the-validationmanager-the-builder-api) has these functions to add ValueHosts by their type.
-(There are other functions in the [Builder API](#configuring-the-validationmanager-the-builder-api).)
+The [`ValidationManagerConfigBuilder class`](#the-validationmanagerconfigbuilder-class) has these functions to add ValueHosts by their type.
-> The Form Configuration Adapter is actually a Builder object, supporting the same functions.
+> The Form Configuration Adapter is actually a subclass of `ValidationManagerConfigBuilder`, supporting the same functions.
 - `field()` adds or modifies an `FieldValueHost` configuration.
 You can chain validator functions like requireText() and regExp() to it.

     `field(valueHostName, dataType?, *parameters object*?): IValidatorBuilder`